risckaust/risc-documentations/docs/source/1-ros-basics.rst

   First, you need to bring up the robot simulation in Gazebo.

-  The ``/cmd_vel`` topic is the topic used to move the robot.
-Do a ``rostopic info /cmd_vel`` in order to get information about this topic, and identify the message it uses.
+  The ``cmd_vel_mux/input/teleop`` topic is the topic used to move the robot.
+Do a ``rostopic info cmd_vel_mux/input/teleop`` in order to get information about this topic, and identify the message it uses.
 You have to modify the code to use that message.

   In order to fill the Twist message, you need to create an instance of the message.
 In Python, this is done like this: ``var = Twist()``

-  In order to know the structure of the Twist messages, you need to use the ``rosmsg show`` command, with the type of the message used by the topic ``/cmd_vel``.
+  In order to know the structure of the Twist messages, you need to use the ``rosmsg show`` command, with the type of the message used by the topic ``cmd_vel_mux/input/teleop``.

   In this case, the robot uses a differential drive plugin to move.
-That is, the robot can only move linearly in the 'x' axis, or rotationally in the angular z axis.
-This means that the only values that you need to fill in the Twist message are the linear x and the angular z.
+That is, the robot can only move linearly in the *x* axis, or rotationally in the angular *z* axis.
+This means that the only values that you need to fill in the Twist message are the linear x and the angular *z*.

   .. image:: ../_static/xyz-frame.jpg
     :scale: 50 %